-How COVID-19 has Impacted the Micromobility Stock Market11.
-May 2020
+How COVID-19 Impacted the Micromobility Stock Market

 COVID-19 is shaking the global economy, and this encompasses the micromobility market.
 The use of shared kick scooters, bikes, mopeds, and also cars is heavily impacted by the ongoing crisis.
 Usage dropped significantly in most fleets and cities and continues to have economic implications for the industry.

 This article is not a complete picture of the market but gives examples of a complex and currently very volatile matter.
 It analyzes the performance of micromobility-related stocks and what it can tell us about the past months, current state and possible future development.

 The different micromobility sectors are not equally embedded into global stock markets

 First, we need to determine which markets to consider when we are talking about micromobility stocks.
 Which sectors are we looking at?
 The listed companies are not equally distributed among operators, manufacturers and service suppliers.
 Additionally, the question is raised, which shared vehicle types are more traded at stock markets?

 When looking at vehicle types, kick scooters are the least involved in global stock markets.
 The industry is heavily financed by global venture capital direct investments.
 One of the exceptions is Uber, which runs the kickscooter/bike operator Jump and is publicly traded.
 Other global sector heavyweights such as Bird, Lime, TIER or voi are not directly involved in stock markets.
 Scooter manufacturers such as OKAI or Segway-Ninebot are also not traded at stock markets.

 Bike sharing faces a more diverse picture.
 The market is rather heterogeneous.
 It is more mature and looks upon a longer development history than the one for kickscooters.
 Some operators such as global free-floating giant Mobike or above-mentioned Jump are backed by large-scale parent companies, which are publicly traded.